atharvaG1/IoT-with-ESP-8266/README.md

-# IoT-with-ESP8268: Used to send data to bluemix server.SD card is used as storage device in offline mode.
+# IoT-with-ESP8268:(Also includes SD Card for offline storage).

 Just an example and to some extent, a readable code.
 Not optimized, should not to be directly used in a product.
 Combines IoT Starter code by Ant Elder, Some Example codes for getting,NTP Timestamps,Storage in SD card